stephenmcgov/bct18miniboard/README.md

 # bct18miniboard

-The purpose of miniboard is the organisation of class notes and resources.
+The purpose of miniboard was the organisation of class notes and resources.
-It was created and is managed in coordination with lecturers and students.
+It was created and managed in coordination with lecturers and students.

-Proposed Changes:
+Previously Planned Changes:

 - Alteration of the site CSS to better facilitate mobile and tablet use